 Further, you’re less likely to have PPC success without strong SEO.
 If your ad directs a prospect to a poorly written landing page, you’ll probably miss out on a conversion.

-High-quality web pages = conversion rate
+High-quality web pages mean higher conversion rates.

-The third difference is in keywords.
-Keyword research is at the core of both SEO and PPC.
+Keywords are at the core of both SEO and PPC.
 However, the types of keywords that work best and the metrics that you’re looking at will vary.

 When performing keyword research, you’ll find specific keywords have different intents behind them.
 These intents are: